How LifePath Can Help

 Participating elders will receive one 10-pound box of pre-cooked meats or cheeses (chicken sausage, pork sausage, chicken patties, and cheeses) per delivery, at a value of about $50 per box.
 LifePath has signed on to distribute 469 boxes four times a year (May/June; July/August; September/October; November/December).
 People 60 and over are eligible and there is no cost to our community.
 The program will bring about $93,800 in food to Franklin County and North Quabbin elders.

 The delivery of the boxes will be "Truck to Trunk," with food available for pickup or delivery.
-Participating sites are the Northfield Senior Center, Bernardston Senior Center, Greenfield Senior Center at John Zon Community Center, Athol Senior Center, Montague & Gill Senior Center, Erving Senior Center, Orange Senior Center, Shelburne Senior Center, Petersham COA, and the Leyden COA.
+Participating sites are the Northfield Senior Center, Bernardston Senior Center, Greenfield Senior Center at John Zon Community Center, Athol Senior Center, Montague & Gill Senior Center, Erving Senior Center, Orange Senior Center, Shelburne Senior Center, Petersham COA, Leyden COA, Warwick COA, and South County Senior Center.

 Eligible people 60 and over interested in getting a CFAP food box should contact their local COA for more information.